ParsonosAI/legal/privacy-policy/+page.md

 4. **Anonymization and Residual Storage**: After deletion, we may retain anonymized data for research, analytics, or improvement of our Services.
 This data will not be linked to any individual project.
 5. **User Notifications**: Before permanently deleting inactive projects, we **may** attempt to notify the user via their registered email address.
 6. **Legal or Regulatory Retention**: Certain data may be retained longer if required by applicable laws or regulations.

+## 3. Access, Correction and Deletion
+You have the right to request access to how we process your personal data, as well as receive a machine readable copy of your data.
+You may also request that we correct any inaccuracies in your data or delete your data entirely.
+To exercise these rights, please contact us at team@parsonos.com.
+We will respond to your request within a reasonable timeframe and provide you with the necessary information or actions if applicable by law.
+We will ask you to verify your identity before proceeding with your request.
+If the request is unfounded or cannot be fulfilled, we will provide an explanation for our decision.

 # V. LINKS TO OTHER WEBSITES
 As part of the Service, we may provide links to or compatibility with other websites or applications.
 However, we are not responsible for the privacy practices employed by those websites or the information or content they contain.
 This Privacy Policy applies solely to information collected by us through the Site and the Service.
 Therefore, this Privacy Policy does not apply to your use of a third party website accessed by selecting a link on our Site or via our Service.
 To the extent that you access or use the Service through or on another website or application, then the privacy policy of that other website or application will apply to your access or use of that site or application.
 We encourage our users to read the privacy statements of other websites before proceeding to use them.